Skip to main content

 Locating London’s Past – includes a digitised version of John Rocque's 1746 map of London among other resources

-London Metropolitan Archives - Map Collections – outstanding collection of maps of the London metropolitan area, with highlights including WW2 bomb damage maps and Metropolitan Borough maps (SC/PNM/MB)
+The London Archives – outstanding collection of maps of the London metropolitan area, with highlights including WW2 bomb damage maps and Metropolitan Borough maps (SC/PNM/MB)

 National Library of Scotland Map Images – access high-resolution zoomable images of over 130,000 maps of Scotland, England and Wales, including Ordnance Survey maps from the 1840s-1960s